Ming of Harlem: Discovery

 Ming's existence became known and reported in the media after Yates was taken to the Harlem Hospital Center emergency room on September 30, 2003 with bites on the arm and leg.
 At the time of treatment, Yates claimed that his pet pit bull had bitten him; however, the medical personnel were suspicious, because the width of the bite marks suggested an animal with a much larger jaw.
 Later, Yates said he had been bitten while trying to keep Ming away from Shadow, a cat he had recently adopted.
-That day was the first time Ming had met Shadow; according to Yates, after Ming began chasing Shadow, Yates jumped in front of Ming, who bit and clawed Yates multiple times as he wrestled with the tiger.
+That day was the first time Ming had met Shadow.
+According to Yates, after Ming began chasing Shadow, Yates jumped in front of Ming, who bit and clawed Yates multiple times as he wrestled with the tiger.
 After Ming finally closed his jaws on Yates's knee, Yates recalled "That had me going through flashes of life.
 I was like, 'Oh my god, guess this is where I die at.'"
 Yates declined to call it an attack, saying it was a natural reaction of Ming's frustration: "I'm walking around.
 I'm still alive.
 I haven't lost a limb.
 You couldn't even tell I got bit by a tiger, unless I told you and showed you the mark."

-On Thursday, October 2, the police received an anonymous tip that "there was a large wild animal that was biting people"; the same anonymous person followed up the next day by providing the animal's location, at Yates's apartment.
+On Thursday, October 2, the police received an anonymous tip that "there was a large wild animal that was biting people"; the same anonymous person followed up the next day by providing the animal's location at Yates's apartment.
 Yates checked out of the hospital that same day, and following up on the tips, an officer of New York City Police Department was sent to his home address to investigate on October 3.
 Loud growling noises could be heard through the door of the apartment and the officer declined to enter.
 The NYPD Technical Assistance Response Unit drilled holes through a neighbor's walls and used a camera on a pole to locate Ming.
-Martin Duffy, another police officer, was sent to the roof, from which he abseiled on a rope sling to view through the apartment's windows.
+Martin Duffy, another police officer, was sent to the roof, from which he abseiled on a rope sling to look through the apartment's windows.
 Ming roared at Duffy, who then anaesthetized Ming by firing a rifle with a tranquilizer dart prepared by Dr. Robert Cook, then the Chief Veterinarian of the Wildlife Conservation Society, which manages the city's zoos.

-After being darted, Ming charged at the window from which Duffy had fired, breaking it, then retreated further into the apartment.
+After being shot, Ming charged at the window from which Duffy had fired, breaking it, then retreated into the apartment.
 Authorities waited several minutes for the sedative to take effect before an animal control team was sent into Yates' apartment.
 Dr. Cook used a catchpole and gave Ming another sedative injection to ensure he would remain asleep during transport.
 It took more than six men to carry Ming down via elevator to a waiting truck.
 The team also discovered Al, a five-and-a-half-foot alligator that Yates had been raising in one of the other bedrooms.
 Yates was later located at a hospital in Philadelphia and placed under guard.